FuzionView/FV-Docs/source/DataProvider.rst

    *User Created*

-To manage existing users, select the icon next to the user you want to View, Edit, or Delete.
+To manage existing users, select the icon next to the user you want to Edit, or Delete.

 .. figure:: /_static/DPAdmin2_Users4.png
    :alt: Create New User
    :class: with-border

-   *View, Edit, or Delete Dataset*
+   *Edit, or Delete User*